cupy/cupy/docs/source/tutorial/function.rst

 Non-parameterized functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Chainer provides a collection of functions in :mod:`functions` module.
+Chainer provides a collection of functions in :mod:`~chainer.functions` module.
-It covers typicall usages in deep learning, so many existing works can be implemented using them.
+It covers typical usage in deep learning, so many existing works can be implemented using them.
 On the other hand, deep learning is evolving rapidly and we cannot cover all possible functions to define unseen architectures.
 So it is important to learn how to define your own functions.